Diablo IV: How to Build Lord of Hatred Necromancer – Season 10

 • Use your Basic skill to start resource generation instead of instantly dumping Essence.

-• Rebuild between bursts instead of panicking and emptying the bar into scattered targets.
+• Rebuild between bursts instead of emptying the bar into scattered targets.

-The important mistake to avoid is treating your no-cooldown Ultimate like an infinite button.
+The mistake to avoid is treating your no-cooldown Ultimate like an infinite button.
 It is not infinite.
-The whole build is about converting resource into repeated burst, then letting your summons hold tempo while you recover.
-On controller especially, it helps to put your Basic skill and your main spender in comfortable positions because you will alternate between them constantly.
-On keyboard and mouse, the same rule applies: this is a rhythm build, not a piano build.
+The build converts resource into repeated burst, then lets your summons hold tempo while you recover.
+On controller, put your Basic skill and main spender in comfortable positions because you alternate between them constantly.
+On keyboard and mouse the same rule applies: this is a rhythm build, not a piano build.

 How to keep the build alive in high Torment play

 Chaos Armor is one of the most tempting systems in Season of Infernal Chaos because those flexible Uniques can land in unusual slots and open weird combinations.
-For this build, that flexibility is great, but it can also bait you into gutting your defensive stat line for novelty.
-If a Chaos Armor piece gives you a fun interaction but tanks your survivability, the build will feel worse no matter how good the tooltip looks.
+That flexibility is great, but it can bait you into gutting your defensive stat line for novelty.
+If a Chaos Armor piece gives you a fun interaction but tanks your survivability, the build feels worse no matter how good the tooltip looks.
+If you are chasing those pieces, the Chaos Uniques farming guide covers where they drop.

 • Use elixirs and incense to patch stat losses if a Chaos Armor piece is otherwise too good to drop.